beegrass/MATH-367-Project/README.md

 # New Hash Generation Algorithms

 For MATH-367: Codes and Ciphers.
 This project repository is a personal collection of multiple hash algorithms including: Streebog (aka GOST R 34.11-2012), Blake2, Blake3, Skein, and Keccak.
 They are implemented in Java and Python.
-All documentation is my own and is based on the official hashes' specifications.
+Most documentation is my own and is based on the official hashes' specifications.

 ## Streebog (GOST R 34.11-2012)